caktus/talks/pycon/2015/sms-workshop/intro.md

   - Custom (rapidsms-twilio)
 - Router:
   - Messaging processing component
     - It provides the infrastructure and defines the workflow to receive, process and send text messages.
-    - Blocking (synchronous)
+  - BlockingRouter (synchronous, default)
-    - Celery (async)
+  - CeleryRouter (async, not smart about doing retries for failed messages)
-    - Database (queues in DB but uses Celery for async)
+  - DatabaseRouter (queues in DB but uses Celery for async, records all messages)
   - Incoming messages are processed in 5 phases; each providing application hooks
 - Application:
   - Provides custom logic for processing incoming and outgoing messages; aligns